a-flyleaf/ygbtdm/cast/kay-lin/designnotes.md

       <span class='ni'>If she's facing the viewer's right, the "point" disappears, and some hair gets pushed out on the other side for a nicer silhouette.</span>
   - id: face
     txt: |-
       <span class='ni'><span class='x'>Another style quirk: </span>Nose is basically just a line, lower edge optional.
-Eye proportions aren't consistent.</span> Flat profile.
+Eye proportions aren't consistent, but generally not as long as the nose line.</span> Flat profile.

-      <span class='ni'>Eyebrows and pupils are optional, depending on the expression.</span> **<span class='x'>Important: </span>If colored, the irises are bright gold-yellow.** Whether this is diegetic doesn't matter.
+      <span class='ni'>Eyebrows and pupils are optional, depending on the expression.</span> **<span class='x'>Important: </span>Irises appear bright gold-yellow.** Whether this is diegetic doesn't matter.

-      Face is a **thin oval**.
+      Face is a thin oval.
 Chin should *not* taper in a point.
   - id: wraps
     img: url
     alt: Neck wrap noted below is only on one side.
     txt: "Exact configuration of bandage-wraps doesn't need to be consistent*, but they trail off from the hands & feet. *<span class='x'>Important </span>Exception: **One strip goes up the left (viewer's right) side of the neck.**"
   - id: clothes
     img: url
-    txt: "T-shirt is way too big; most noticeable around the neckline (looser than it should be), sleeves (attached well below the arm & extended a little past the elbow), and bottom (terminates around the upper thigh)."
+    txt: "**<span class='x'>Important: </span>T-shirt is way too big**; most noticeable around the neckline (looser than it should be), sleeves (attached well below the arm & extended a little past the elbow), and bottom (terminates around the upper thigh)."

 css: "@media only screen and (min-width:600px){#hght figcaption{max-width:9em;} #main{width:600px;} /*-150px*/ body{width:1400px;} #content{width:600px;} #sum{width:45.65rem;}"
 ---